rocamil85/rocamil85/readme.md

 💡 **My Areas of Interest:**

--Processing and storing large volumes of data -Building efficient and automated data pipelines -Analyzing and visualizing data to extract valuable insights -Applying software engineering principles to ensure scalable and maintainable solutions
+- Processing and storing large volumes of data
+- Building efficient and automated data pipelines
+- Analyzing and visualizing data to extract valuable insights
+- Applying software engineering principles to ensure scalable and maintainable solutions

 🔗 **Connect With Me:**

 Feel free to explore my repository, fork projects, and leave your stars if you find something useful.
 I'm open to collaborations and always looking for new learning opportunities.
 Let's connect!

--**LinkedIn:** www.linkedin.com/in/ronaldo-castro-milan
+- **LinkedIn:** www.linkedin.com/in/ronaldo-castro-milan
--**Email:** rocamil85@gmail.com
+- **Email:** rocamil85@gmail.com